 Will the characters speak in English through dubbing, or will they speak in Japanese with English subtitles?

 This is an important decision that involves more factors than the cost.
 Sometimes, having the dialogue spoken in English changes its meaning and would require getting the inflection right to make sure none of the meaning gets lost.

-Because it is better to avoid making the switch from starting using dubbing to using subtitles after production, proper planning during the translation stage will make a difference.
+Because it is better to avoid making the switch from starting to dub, to using subtitles after production, proper planning during the translation stage will make a difference.

 Those without video editing experience will benefit from an ADR technician proficient in English and Japanese.

 Subtitles avoid many of the problems associated with dubbing, including the higher cost.